Trace Identities for the Topological Vertex: Introduction

 The topological vertex $\Vsf_{\lambda \mu \nu}=\Vsf_{\lambda \mu \nu}(p)$ is a universal formal Laurent series in $p$ depending on a triple of partitions $(\lambda, \mu, \nu )$.
 It can be considered as an object in combinatorics, representation theory, geometry, or physics.
 In combinatorics, $\Vsf_{\lambda \mu \nu}$ is the generating function for the number of 3D partitions with asymptotic legs of type $(\lambda, \mu, \nu )$ (see Definition~\ref{defn: box counting vertex}).
 In representation theory, $\Vsf_{\lambda \mu \nu}$ is given as the matrix coefficients of a certain vertex operator on Fock space \cite{Ok-Re-Va}.
 In geometry, $\Vsf_{\lambda \mu \nu}$ is the basic building block for computing the Donaldson-Thomas/Gromov-Witten invariants of toric Calabi-Yau threefolds \cite{MNOP1}.
 The topological vertex was first discovered in physics as an open string partition function in type IIA string theory on $\cnums^{3}$ \cite{AKMV}.
 An explicit expression for $\Vsf_{\lambda \mu \nu}$ in terms of Schur functions was given by \cite{Ok-Re-Va} (see \S~\ref{sec: topo vertex and schur fncs}).

 In this paper we prove several ``trace identities'' in which a sum over certain combinations of the vertex is expressed as a closed formula, often a product of simple terms.
 The products are closely related to the Fourier expansions of Jacobi forms.
-Applications of these identities are used to compute the Donaldson-Thomas partition functions of certain Calabi-Yau threefolds in terms of Jacobi forms \cite{Bryan-K3xE,Bryan-Kool,BOPY}.
+These identities are crucial inputs into the computation of the Donaldson-Thomas partition functions of certain elliptically fibered Calabi-Yau threefolds in terms of Jacobi forms \cite{Bryan-K3xE,Bryan-Kool,BOPY}.